Rayope/GTAV-Research/README.md

 # Repository information
 This is a repository used for putting together what I have found on the net and what I understand of GTA V.<br />
 The research is made to understand and research speedrunning strategies.
 It can help anyone wanting to do the same, as I found that information is very scattered over the net.<br />
-Hopefully nothing wrong is written...
+Hopefully nothing awfully wrong is written...
 If you think so, please tell me!

 # Goals & TODO
 * Gather ressources for GTA V script and game understanding
 * Put all decompiled scripts for 1.27
 * Improve ImGTA mod -> Debug mod

 # General information
 OpenIV allows you to extract some game files from the game folder on your computer: scripts, sounds, animations, models, audio files.<br /><br />